Top Tips for Football Betting Success

-Bear in mind that doing this gives you a double bonus or a double downer.
+Bear in mind that doing this gives you a double-bonus or a double-downer.
 If your team wins, you’re ecstatic because you support them and they have made you cash.
 If they lose, you’re gutted because they’ve been beaten and you’ve also lost money by backing them.

 Say you’re a Manchester United fan and they are playing Manchester City in the derby.
 The thought of losing to your rivals might be a tough one to stomach and you decide to back City to win.

 The problem is that your enjoyment of winning a bet could override the fact that you support United.

 We’ve got friends who regularly bet against their team for small stakes.
 When the team loses, then they make some cash for supporting an unsuccessful team.
 When they win, it’s the bonus of getting three points against losing €5 or €10.
 Just remember to always bet what you can afford to lose.

-But the increasing volume and variety of cash back offers in football betting now means you can add hedging to your gambling repertoire at no extra cost.
+But the increasing volume and variety of cash-back offers in football betting now means you can add hedging to your gambling repertoire at no extra cost.

-By the time the game passed 60 minutes, it was clear that Aston Villa were turning the screw, so a successful hedge would have been to place an in-play bet on Villa to win, or, if you were more conservative, on over 0.5 goals in the match.
+By the time the game passed 60 minutes, it was clear that Aston Villa were turning the screw, so a successful hedge would have been to place an in-play football bet on Villa to win, or, if you were more conservative, on over 0.5 goals in the match.

 Betfair's odds on Newcastle to win at 6/1 seemed like a worthwhile punt given their performance against Chelsea the previous week, but you may have perhaps wanted a bit of security before parting with your cash.

-It's sensible to start with a nice, broad market that could payout regardless of the team that eventually took home the points.
+It's sensible to start with a nice, broad market that could pay out regardless of the team that eventually takes home the points.